M01010100/CS_522_Networks/Midterm/README.md

 ### Server
 1. Run the server script - it will start listening on port 3490
 2. Wait for client connections
+3. When a client connects, they will be prompted for their username
+4. Once authenticated, the server displays the client's username with their messages
-3. Once a client connects, you can type messages in the server terminal
+5. You can type messages in the server terminal to send to the connected client
-4. Messages are prefixed with "Client: " when received from the client
+6. Messages are prefixed with the client's username and include a timestamp
-5. Type `quit` to end the chat session with the current client
+7. Type `quit` to end the chat session with the current client

 ### Client
 1. Run the client script with the server hostname/IP
    - Examples: `localhost`, `127.0.0.1`, `192.168.1.100`
 2. You'll see a welcome message when connected
+3. Enter your name/identifier when prompted
-3. Type messages to send to the server
+4. After authentication, you can type messages to send to the server
-4. Messages from the server are prefixed with "Server: "
+5. Messages from the server are prefixed with "Server: " and include a timestamp
-5. Type `quit` to disconnect from the server
+6. Type `quit` to disconnect from the server

 ## Chat Commands

 - **quit** - End the chat session and disconnect

 ## Security Features

+### User Identification
+- Each client must provide a username/identifier upon connection
+- Username is encrypted during transmission
+- Server displays the username with each message for context
+- Helps identify participants in multi-client scenarios

 ### Message Encryption
 - All messages are encrypted using XOR cipher before transmission